 By clarifying these terms, businesses and organizations ensure they apply the right processes.

-While both identification and authentication are critical components of a robust security framework, they serve distinct purposes and occur at different points in a user’s interaction with a system or service.
+However, they serve distinct purposes and occur at different points in a user’s interaction with a system or service.

 Online or remote identity verification is a pretty straightforward process.
 Instead of physically taking a photo ID and other forms of written information for someone to manually check, the process takes place over the internet.
 The user captures a photo of themselves and uploads it to the identity verification platform.
 Here, it is checked against a list of document-related trust factors, including document expiration, valid MRZ checksum, text consistency, black and white photocopy detection, and screen attack detection.
 In addition, biometric-related trust factors such as face match, passive/active liveness, age, and gender consistency are analyzed.